Ted Bundy described himself as "the most cold-hearted son of a bitch you'll ever meet." His crimes certainly prove that statement true.

 After carefully studying a map of the prison, Bundy realized that his cell was directly beneath the living quarters of the prison’s chief jailer; the two rooms were separated only by a crawl space.

 Bundy traded with another inmate to get a small hacksaw, and while his cellmates were exercising or showering, he worked away at the ceiling, scraping away layer after layer of plaster.
+The crawl space he made was small — very small.
+He began deliberately cutting back on meals in an effort to lose weight.

 He also planned ahead.
-Unlike last time, when his escape had failed because he was without resources in the outside world, he stowed away a small pile of money smuggled to him by Carole Ann Boone, the woman who would later marry him in prison.
+Unlike last time, when his escape had failed because he was without resources in the outside world, he stashed away a small pile of money smuggled to him by Carole Ann Boone, the woman who would later marry him in prison.

 When he was ready, Bundy finished the hole and crawled up into the chief jailer’s room.
 Finding it unoccupied, he swapped his prison jumpsuit for the man’s civilian clothes and strolled out the jail’s front doors.